 The fortress was founded by Peter the Great in 1703 to protect the new city of St. Petersburg.

-Being built in the 19th century, St. Isaac's Cathedral is one of the symbols of Saint-Petersburg nowadays.
+St. Isaac's Cathedral is one of the iconic symbols of Saint-Petersburg.

 The Icebreaker Krassin is one of the symbols of the Russian arctic fleet.
 She took part in numerous polar expeditions in Arctic including the rescue of the expedition of Umberto Nobile, rescue of SS Monte Servantes and the convoy PQ-15.